Alberta backs E3 Lithium with $3.6m for expanded demo plant

 The investment comes through the Emissions Reduction Alberta (ERA) technology innovation and emissions reduction (TIER) fund.
 The project aims to help E3 Lithium achieve its goal of producing battery-grade lithium carbonate from Alberta’s brine resources.

 “E3 is on the path to building a new industry in the province.
-As we prove the technology at an increasing scale, we increase the certainty that Alberta can be a major lithium-producing jurisdiction,” said E3 Lithium president and CEO Chris Doornbos in a release.
+As we prove the technology at an increasing scale, we increase the certainty that Alberta can be a major lithium-producing jurisdiction,” said E3 Lithium CEO Chris Doornbos in a release.

 “ERA’s funding is crucial for developing a commercial facility and producing battery-grade lithium.
 This investment not only supports E3 but also opens new opportunities for the province and positions Alberta as a leader in critical minerals innovation.”